 There's no one best way to cook marinated chicken, but there are several options to choose from.
 Depending on the cut, cooking times will vary.
 You can try baking, grilling, roasting or stir-frying marinated chicken.

 Video of the Day

-Place your chicken in a 350-degree-Fahrenheit heated oven.
-Baking at a temperature higher than 350 F will cause the outside of your chicken to cook faster, leaving the inside raw or undercooked.
-Cooking time depends on the chicken's weight and cut.
+- Bake your chicken for the required cooking time, which will depend on the weight and cut.
 For example, chicken breasts may require only 20 to 30 minutes while a whole chicken will require one to two hours.

-- After lighting your grill and allowing it to warm up, place aluminum foil over your cooking rack.
+- Place aluminum foil over your cooking rack.

 - Lightly spray the foil with nonstick olive oil to prevent the chicken from adhering to the foil.

 - Once your grill is heated, place the cooking rack on the lowest setting.

 - Place your chicken on the rack and close the lid to your grill.

 - Cook the chicken, turning every four minutes until the internal temperature reaches 165 F.